-Others may dislike the book—there’s a lot of throat-clearing, a lot of description, and meandering set-up.
+Others may dislike the book: There’s a lot of throat-clearing.
+There’s a lot of description and meandering set-up.
 Importantly, it’s narrated by a woman (a book written by a man).
 That choice has been controversial in its day, and perhaps readers will mind it: a man has decided to put the reader into a woman’s mind, seeing what she sees, wanting what she wants.
 That’s a powerful choice.

 Norman Rush will be on the panel for the April 26 Guernica/PEN event, The Diversity Test: Gender and Literature in Translation.
 I’m hoping the matter of gender will be approached—are others curious why he chose a female voice for the narrator?